Applying Trumatch Veneers Products with

 Contact cement is a versatile adhesive that is widely used in various applications due to its strong bonding capabilities and quick-drying nature.
 Below are frequently asked questions about contact cement.

-8. Can you re-position materials once they’ve been bonded with contact cement?
+Q. Can you reposition materials once they’ve been bonded with contact cement?

 By providing these FAQs, individuals can gain a better understanding of contact cement, ensuring they use the product effectively and safely for their adhesive needs.